-The Lake Chelan School District enrolls approximately 1,379 students in 6 different schools: Chelan High, Chelan Middle, Chelan Preparatory, Glacier Valley High, Holden Village Community, and Morgen Owings Elementary.
+The Lake Chelan School District enrolls approximately 1,379 students in 6 different schools: Chelan High, Chelan Middle, Chelan Preparatory, Chelan School of Innovation, Holden Village Community, and Morgen Owings Elementary.
 District wide on time graduation rate is 76%.
 On time Chelan High School graduation rate is 93%.

 Chelan Teacher Information:

 - Avg.
 Years of Teaching Experience: 14.1

 The Manson School District enrolls approximately 600 students in 2 schools: Manson Elementary and Manson Junior Senior High School.
 On time graduation rate is 91%.

 Lake Chelan has more than 200 professionally trained healthcare providers offering a full range of medical services.
 There are two medical clinics and a community hospital.
 Lake Chelan Community Hospital (LCCH) has been a valuable member of the community for more than 60 years.
 It is a vital key in a healthcare network that extends through the state and beyond.
 Whether in the emergency room or inpatient and outpatient departments, the hospital’s excellent family physicians and care team’s ability to partner with larger facilities ensures a full range of quality medical services close to home.
 Local services include childbirth, lab, radiology, surgery, home health and physical therapy, as well as paramedic-level emergency ambulance care.
 Review the impacts of a new hospital in our community by viewing, this economic impact report.